OpenLiberty/open-liberty-deep-dive/README.md

             │ coffee-shop │---------------------->│   barista   │
             └─────────────┘<----------------------└─────────────┘
 ```
-The completed code for the Masterclass is provided in the `open-liberty-masterclass/finish` directory.
-To work through the Masterclass you will develop in the `open-liberty-masterclass/start` directory.
+The completed code for this class is provided in the `open-liberty-deep-dive/finish` directory.
+To work through this class you will develop in the `open-liberty-deep-dive/start` directory.

 ## Module 1: Build